ir-tec/opt-table/README.md

 "opt-table" is developed and maintained by [Amin Hoseiny](https://github.com/ir-tec).

-Happy tabling with "opt-table"! 🚀
+Happy tabling with opt-table! 🚀